Andrea Zitolo

-Andrea Zitolo OMRI (born 1980, Pescina) is an Italian-French scientist and academic specialized in physical chemistry and material science.
+Andrea Zitolo OMRI (Pescina, born 1980) is an Italian French scientist (with habilitation - full professor status) and academic specialized in physical chemistry and material science.

 Life and career

 Zitolo, who was born in the Province of L'Aquila, Abruzzo, grew up in Ladispoli, a seaside city that is currently part of the Metropolitan City of Rome Capital.
 After his diploma at the Liceo Scientifico Sandro Pertini, he started his studies at Sapienza University of Rome.
 He graduated in chemistry with a specialization in physical chemistry and top marks (110 cum laude/110).
 At the same university, he obtained his PhD in Chemical Sciences with a thesis on “Structural investigation of lanthanoid coordination: a combined XAS and Molecular Dynamics study” and he started his career as researcher.

 Years after, he moved to Paris, to work at the Synchrotron Soleil, where he is currently employed as scientist.
 Italian press said he moved to France "in order to revolution the world of low-cost energy".
 On 2020 he obtained a Agence nationale de la recherche grant to start and coordinate “Spectroscope”, an operando X-ray Absorption Spectroscopy (XAS) study of novel non-precious metal electrocatalysts.

+He is part of the Supervisors habilitated to research direction at Doctoral School of University of Paris-Saclay.

 On 2 June 2017 the President of the Italian Republic Sergio Mattarella nominated him Knight of the Order of Merit of the Italian Republic for his contribution to the advancement of Science and in January 2018, the French Minister of Education Jean-Michel Blanquer nominated him Knight of the Ordre des Palmes Académiques.

 He is also Editorial Board Member for the Springer Nature Group.